kganitis/kganitis/README.md

 ### About Me

-I'm a post-graduate informatics student with a background in economics.
-I've been into computer programming for the last 5 years as a hobby.
-While my experience in developing real-world projects is limited, I've completed several assignments of varying sizes and consider myself a talented programmer with a knack for learning quickly and understanding complex concepts in programming and computer science.
+Hey!
+I'm a post-grad student in informatics with a background in economics.
+I've been into programming for the last 5 years, mostly as a hobby.
+While I haven't worked on any big real-world projects yet, I've done a bunch of assignments of different sizes.
+I pick up new things quickly and have a good understanding of programming and computer science in general.

 ### 🔭 I’m currently working on
 - My MSc thesis: building a custom 2D game graphics engine from scratch using C++.

 ### 🌱 I’m currently learning
-- Advanced graphics programming techniques.
+- Advanced graphics programming.
-- Optimization strategies for game engines.
+- How to optimize game engines.
-- New technologies and frameworks in the game development field.
+- New tech and frameworks in game development.

 ### 👯 I’m looking to collaborate on
-- Open source projects related to game development.
+- Open source game development projects.
-- Innovative projects that push the boundaries of graphics and interactivity.
+- Cool projects that push the limits of graphics and interactivity.

 ### 🤔 I’m looking for help with
-- Feedback and suggestions on my 2D game graphics engine.
+- Feedback on my 2D game graphics engine.
-- Best practices in optimizing C++ code for game development.
+- Tips on optimizing C++ code for games.

 ### 💬 Ask me about
 - C++ programming.
 - Game development.
-- Economics and informatics.
+- How economics and informatics can mix.

 ### 📫 How to reach me
 - Email: [your.email@example.com](mailto:your.email@example.com)